devballteam/promonitor/README.md

 ![promonitor screenshot](promonitor_screenshot.png)

-ProMonitor is a simple tool that displays open Pull Requests from defined repositories.
+ProMonitor is a simple tool that displays open Pull Requests from defined gitshit repositories.
 It's main goal is to display reviewers status along with other basic informations like time from last update, author, repository etc.

 First steps
 ---